oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 Analysis setup
 ++++++++++++++

 After the network has been built, the exergy analysis can be set up.
-For this, all exergy flows entering and leaving the network must be defined.
+For this purpose, all exergy flows entering and leaving the network must be defined.
 The exergy flows are defined as a list of busses as follows:
 - fuel exergy :code:`E_F`
 - product exergy :code:`E_P`
 - exergy loss streams :code:`E_L`